o1-labs/o1js/README.md

 The easiest way to write zk programs is using SnarkyJS.

-SnarkyJS is:

-- A general purpose zk smart contract framework for zk-SNARKs and zkApps
-- A TypeScript library for writing smart contracts based on zero-knowledge proofs for the Mina Protocol.
+SnarkyJS is a TypeScript library for [zk-SNARKs](https://minaprotocol.com/blog/what-are-zk-snarks) and zkApps.
+You can use SnarkyJS to write zk smart contracts based on zero-knowledge proofs for the Mina Protocol.

-SnarkyJS is automatically included when you write a zkApp smart contract for the Mina Protocol using the [Mina zkApp CLI](https://github.com/o1-labs/zkapp-cli).
+SnarkyJS is automatically included when you create a project using the [Mina zkApp CLI](https://github.com/o1-labs/zkapp-cli).

 ## Learn More